emacs-mirror/emacs/mps/manual/source/glossary/l.rst

         .. relevance::

-            A :term:`mutator` may exhibit predictable properties such as accessing in turn :term:`objects <object>` which were :term:`allocated <allocate>` in turn, or accessing in turn objects which have :term:`references <reference>` to each other.
-An intelligent :term:`allocator` or :term:`copying
+            A :term:`mutator` may exhibit predictable properties such as accessing in turn :term:`objects` which were :term:`allocated` in turn, or accessing in turn objects which have :term:`references` to each other.
+An intelligent :term:`allocator` or :term:`copying garbage
-            garbage collector <copying garbage collection>` can use this observation to improve locality of reference.
+            collector <copying garbage collection>` can use this observation to improve locality of reference.

         .. bibref:: [GZH93]_, [WLM92]_.